hitesh96db/Community-Detection/metrics/paperCitation/README.md

 ### Run ###

 > To create the graph:
-python createGraph.py u/uw
+python createGraph.py w/uw

-> To run the newman-girvan algorithm: python newman-girvan.py u/uw
+> To run the newman-girvan algorithm: python newman-girvan.py w/uw

+> To run the louvain algorithm: python louvain.py w/uw